h0pped/tqas-pwr-frontend/README.md

 Make sure to have [NodeJS](https://nodejs.org/uk/) and [Git](https://git-scm.com/downloads) installed.

-To clone project, open in code editor new folder and in terminal run next command:
+To clone project, open in code editor new folder and in terminal run next commands:

 ```bash